-[ Mooing ] [ Animals calling ] [ Lion growling ] [ Mooing ] [ Animals calling ] and the largest.
+[ Mooing ] [ Lion growling ] [ Mooing ] Lions are unafraid of the most dangerous of prey and the largest.

 But old bull elephants are the true omnipotent rulers of the savannas, not even pausing to look at the carnage.

 Certainly it wasn't lions that brought down the two old bulls we found over a month ago now.

 ♪♪♪♪ [ Elephant rumbles ] Our nights under a flimsy tent are filled with sounds that light up the imagination.

 [ Various animal calls ] We dream of giants moving as silently as ghost ships under sail.

 [ Animals calling ] BEVERLY: Looks like there's a skull over there.

 The skull of an elephant.
 Looks typical.

 DERECK: Yeah, let's go down there.

 BEVERLY: We heard them calling all night, and now we understand why.